Lamer87/Space_Engineers_DLC_unlocker/README.md

 - 🔓 **Unlocker version: `v0.4`**
 - 🚸 Easy with an installer/checker and a remover.
-- 🔄 Game updates proof! if it stops working, just run the checker!
+- 🔄 Game patches proof! if it stops working, just run the checker! (new DLC = update needed)
 - 🍦 Now using CreamAPI, already set up for Space Engineers!
 The old method no longer works.
 - 🍨 If you know how to, you can even use [CreamInstaller](https://github.com/pointfeev/CreamInstaller).